 I.W.1.
 Introduction

 Total Maximum Daily Loads (TMDLs) are regulatory tools that provide the maximum amount of a pollutant from potential sources in the watershed that a water body can receive while attaining water quality standards.
-A TMDL is defined as the sum of the allowable loads of a single pollutant from all contributing point sources (the waste load allocations (WLAs)) and non-point sources (load allocations), plus the contribution from background sources.
+A TMDL is defined as the sum of the allowable loads of a single pollutant from all contributing point sources (waste load allocations) and non-point sources (load allocations), plus the contribution from background sources.
 (40 Code of Federal Regulations § 130.2, subd. (i).)
 Discharges covered by this General Permit are considered to be point source discharges, and therefore must comply with effluent limitations that are “consistent with the assumptions and requirements of any available waste load allocation for the discharge prepared by the State and approved by EPA pursuant to 40 Code of Federal Regulations section 130.7.”
-(40 C.F.R. § 122.44, subd. (d)(1)(vii).)
-In addition, Water Code section 13263, subdivision (a), requires that waste discharge requirements implement relevant water quality control plans.
-Many TMDLs in existing water quality control plans include both WLA and implementation requirements.
+(40 Code of Federal Regulations § 122.44, subd. (d)(1)(vii).)
+In addition, Water Code § 13263, subdivision (a), requires that waste discharge requirements implement relevant water quality control plans.
+Many TMDLs in existing water quality control plans include both waste load allocation and implementation requirements.
 Attachment H of this General Permit lists the watersheds with U.S. EPA-approved and U.S. EPA- established TMDLs that include TMDL requirements for dischargers covered by this General Permit.

 TMDLs are adopted through a separate U.S. EPA and Regional Water Board public process.
 The previous permit included a list of potentially applicable TMDLs, and this list has been refined in this General Permit through consultation with the Regional Water Boards.